 As other sources of information about insects became available on the internet, e.g. though Wikipedia, visiting waned and the time required to maintain the full site could no longer be justified.
 From the mid-2000s TREWS was reduced to a basic resource for researchers, featuring particularly a comprehensive bibliography of every scientific publication dealing with radar observations of insects.

 In late 2015, the hosting arrangements that TREWS had relied on for almost two decades were suddenly withdrawn, and the site disappeared from the internet for almost a year.
 It reappeared in October 2016 with a new URL <radarentomology.com.au> and hosted by WordPress.
 The previous unique (and very 1990s) style was lost in the transition, and will not be fully recoverable.
-However, the core content is back online, and entries for the last two years are gradually being added.
+However, the core content is back on-line, and the bibliography is up-to-date.